Active Directory Lab 1 – Azure

 Tools Enabled:

-So, we have our RSAT installed and our time is synced between the server and our PC.
+- So, we have our RSAT installed and our time is synced between the server and our PC.
 Now, we have to see if both devices are able to communicate.
-Using the command prompts in our PC and server, we can use the command “ipconfig” to see our IP address configurations
+Using the command prompts in our PC and server, we can use the command “ipconfig” command to see our IP address configurations.

-This is the output for the pc, which was identical with the output for our server except the server’s IP address was 10.0.0.4.
-Now we have confirmed that we are in the same subnet and have the same gateway.
+- This is the output for the client workstation, which was identical with the output for our server except the server’s IP address was 10.0.0.4.
+That is the confirmation that we are in the same subnet and have the same gateway.

 Sidenote: Azure did all the networking by default.
-But typically in a real network, you would have a DHCP server (utilizing ports 67 and 68), that hand out IP addresses to hosts who ask for one using the DORA process unless you manually configure static IP addresses (you typically only do this on servers and vital infrastructure).
+But typically in a real network, you would have a DHCP server (utilizing ports 67 and 68), that hand out IP addresses to hosts who ask for one using the DORA process unless you manually configure static IP addresses which you typically only configure on servers and vital infrastructure.

-1. Humans prefer typing in google.com because its much easier to remember that than the actual IP address.
+- Humans prefer typing in google.com because it’s much easier to remember that than the actual IP address.
 However, network devices only use IP addresses for the actual routing process so DNS (port 53), automatically translates human-readable text to the configured IP address that allows the network to actually speak to each other.

 User Account Management